schnitz81/pwmgr/README.md

 - update / change / edit<br>
   Change a record, e.g. change the password stored.<br>
   If the name of the record already exists, it's not possible to use "add" to overwrite, but this command must be used instead.

+## Web-app

+The web-app is an alternative way of using the client.
+It also makes it easier to use pwmgr on mobile devices where terminals are rarely used.
+Since it only interacts with the terminal based client, it only needs the client part and can be run separately from the pwmgr server.

+### Requirements

+- The Python3 dependencies are listed in the requirements file.
+- The pwmgr client executable needs to be present in one of the PATH locations (and named "pwmgr"), with the dependencies listed above.

+### Usage

+- See comments in Dockerfile for build and run example as container.
+Or:<br>
+- Use pip to install the requirements and install the client manually with the dependencies as above.
+- Run with: ```python -u main.py```<br>